pyeve/eve/_sources/features.txt

 control on data validation.
 Optionally, you can decide to allow for unknown fields to be inserted/updated on one or more endpoints.
 For more information see :ref:`validation`.

+.. admonition:: Please Note

+    Eventual validation errors on one or more document won't prevent the insertion of valid documents.
+The response status code will be ``201 Created`` if *at least one document* passed validation and has actually been stored.
+If no document passed validation the status code will be ``200 OK``, meaning that the request was accepted and processed.
+It is still client's responsability to parse the response payload and make sure that all documents passed validation.

 Extensible Data Validation
 --------------------------